 Lifestyle-Related Health Issues

 One of the biggest healthcare issues of today concerns lifestyle-related risks, which can have a lasting negative impact on the lives of millions globally.
 Over the years, our lifestyle has evolved immensely and has grown to become much more sedentary.
 We travel to work in cars or buses, work without any physical activity, and return home to use our phones, leaving us no time to exert our bodies.
+This especially important for older members of society.
+While students can say “I’ll hire someone to do my homework and go on walk” others may not have a possibility to delegate.

 Additionally, dietary changes further supplement the pressure on our bodies.
 The food we consume nowadays is almost entirely devoid of nutritional value and instead is highly processed, greasy, and sugary.
 Poor nutrition and low activity levels can lead to various long-term complications such as obesity, diabetes, heart disease, tooth decay and more.